matbou85/ggScatRidges/README.md

 # ggScatRidges: Scatter combined to Ridgeline plots in ggplot2

 THIS FUNCTION IS UNDER ACTIVE DEVELOPMENT.
-TRY AT YOUR OWN RISK IF YOOU REALLY WANT TO, THERWISE WAIT UNTIL A STABLE VERSION IS PUBLISHED
+TRY AT YOUR OWN RISK IF YOU REALLY WANT TO, OTHERWISE WAIT UNTIL A STABLE VERSION IS PUBLISHED.

 ggScatRidges is a simple function combining a scatter plot to a ridgeline plot to visualise the disparities of the data points.